glennj/exercism.io/java/house/README.md

 # House

+Welcome to House on Exercism's Java Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Recite the nursery rhyme 'This is the House that Jack Built'.

 > [The] process of placing a phrase of clause within another phrase of